Tax Fraud and Tax Evasion

 “Badges of Fraud” are facts used by the IRS to determine whether a taxpayer has engaged in tax fraud or evasion, and by the IRS and federal prosecutors in criminal prosecutions.
 The following link contains a list of examples of facts and behaviors that are commonly considered to be Badges of Fraud used by taxpayers to deceive or defraud the government.

 Typically, criminal tax cases are investigated by the Internal Revenue Service Criminal Investigation Division (CID).
 These investigators are federal agents trained in law enforcement techniques and tactics.
 Many are Certified Public Accountants.

-The typical criminal tax case is investigated by the Internal Revenue Service Criminal Investigation Division (CID).
-CID investigators are federal agents trained in law enforcement techniques and tactics.
-Many are accountants who often times have earned their CPA.
 CID offices are located in various IRS field offices throughout the country.
-CID special agents conduct a long, exhaustive investigation before deciding to recommend your case for prosecution.
-Special agents will attempt to interview you, many times your family, friends and business associates.
-Special agents will also intensively review your financial records looking for unexplained assets or wealth, and other signs of fraud.
+CID special agents conduct a long, exhaustive tax fraud investigation before deciding to recommend your case for prosecution.
+Special agents will attempt to interview you, and often your family, friends and business associates as well.
+Special agents will also intensively review your financial records looking for unexplained assets or wealth and other signs of fraud.

 Once a CID investigation is completed and the special agent in charge of the case recommends prosecution, the IRS conducts two more levels of review before a final decision is made to forward the case to the United States Department of Justice Tax Division in Washington, D.C., for prosecution.